Rhynolad/Boy-Jumper/README.md

 # Owl-Jumper
-Owl Jumper is a visual and auditory simulation of the cognitive decay associated with alzheimer's disease, the most common form of dementia.
-It is initially disguised as a cheery platformer with graphical allusions reminicant of popular titles such as Super Mario Bros.
+Owl Jumper is a visual and auditory simulation of Alzheimer's disease, the most common form of dementia.
+It is initially represented as a retro-style platformer with allusions reminicant of popular titles such as the Super Mario and Sonic the Hedgehog franchises.

-The project is also heavily inspired by Leyland Kirby's 'Everywhere at the End of Time'; a series that explores dementia and it's impacts on the human brain's functionality
+The project is heavily inspired by Leyland Kirby's 'Everywhere at the End of Time'; a series that explores dementia and it's impacts on the functionality of the human brain

 It will be released as a free-to-play title on Steam, alongside an option to donate Steam wallet funds to international awareness campaigns.